The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in New York, US

 Offers Telehealth

-Fred Lado is a Neurologist in Great Neck, New York.
+Fred Lado is a Neurologist practicing medicine in Great Neck, New York.
 Dr. Lado is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Gastrostomy, and Deep Brain Stimulation.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Generalized Tonic-Clonic Seizure, Gastrostomy, and Deep Brain Stimulation.
+Dr. Lado is board certified in American Board Of Psychiatry/Neurology-Neurology, American Board Of Psychiatry/Neurology-Epilepsy, and American Board Of Psychiatry & Neurology-Neurophysiology.

 Experienced in Juvenile Myoclonic Epilepsy